Drizzle vs Kysely in 2026: SQL-First ORMs Compared

 Choose Drizzle when:

-- Using edge runtimes (Cloudflare Workers, Vercel Edge)
+- Using edge runtimes (Cloudflare Workers, Vercel Edge, Bun) — Drizzle has built-in driver support

 Choose Kysely when:

-- You want a drop-in type-safe replacement for raw
+- You want a drop-in type-safe wrapper over raw

-Compare Drizzle and Kysely package health on PkgPulse.
+Browse Drizzle ORM package details and Kysely package details on PkgPulse.

 See the live comparison